-Officials and Employees are accountable for their actions and decisions, both individually and collectively.
+Appointed officials and employees are accountable for their actions and decisions, both individually and collectively.

-Officials are expected to participate in at least two thirds of the monthly TOMIDA meetings.
+Appointed officials are expected to participate in at least two thirds of the monthly TOMIDA meetings on an annual basis.

-They shall accept responsibility for the consequences of their decisions and be prepared to explain and justify them to the public or oversight authorities.
+Appointed officials and employees shall accept responsibility for the consequences of their decisions and be prepared to explain and justify them to the public or oversight authorities.

 4. Transparency and Openness

-Appointed officials and Employee shall promote transparency by conducting business openly and by providing accurate, clear, and timely information to the public, except where restricted by law or confidentiality agreements.
+Appointed officials and employee shall promote transparency by conducting business openly and by providing accurate, clear, and timely information to the public, except where restricted by law or confidentiality agreements.

 Conflicts of interest, whether real or perceived, must be disclosed promptly and managed appropriately.